<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 –U–

-Unhide top row
+unhide top row

 1. Press F5.
 Excel displays the Go To dialog box.
 (Click here to see a related figure.)